Rimitsu/Rimitsu/README.md

 ## Hi there 👋

-Based on your LinkedIn bio and the additional details you provided, here’s a refined and engaging GitHub bio that highlights your skills, experiences, and current role:

----

 👋 **Hello, I’m Rimitsu!**

 I am a data science professional with a solid foundation in actuarial science and a passion for deriving actionable insights from alternative datasets using Python.
 My journey has taken me from rigorous academic training in actuarial science to a dynamic role where I leverage my analytical skills to process and analyze complex data, ultimately guiding business decisions.